ashleebeacom/AshleeBeacom_Portfolio/README.md

 # AshleeBeacom_Portfolio
 Welcome to my data analytics portfolio!

 I am a student at Dakota State University in the Analytics and Applied Artificial Intelligence MSAA program.
-I have experience working with Python, R, SQL, Excel, and Tableau.
-I have also have limited experience working with Julia, C, and Power BI.
+I have experience working with Python, R, SQL, Excel, Power BI and Tableau.
 I have a good understanding of techniques such as data mining, data cleaning, data visualization, statistics, and analysis.

 This portfolio includes projects in Excel, Python, SQL, and R that demonstrate my analytics skills.
 There is also a link to Tableau Public that shows my ability to present data visually in a way that is easy for viewers to understand.
 The work posted here is a combination of school and personal projects.
 Beyond my technical expertise, I am a strategic problem solver.
 I am confident in my skills, dedication and ability to learn new skills at every opportunity.